fwupd/fwupd/docs/bios-settings.md

 `fwupd` has the ability to enforce the BIOS settings policy of a system administrator.
 To use this feature, create a json payload using `fwupdmgr get-bios-setting --json` that reflects the settings you would like to see enforced.

-Then copy this payload into `/etc/fwupd/bios-settings.d`.
+Then copy this payload into `/etc/fwupd/bios-settings.d` with a filename ending in `.json`.
 The next time that the fwupd daemon is started (such as a system bootup) it will ensure that all BIOS settings are programed to your desired values.
 It will also mark those settings as read-only so no fwupd clients will be able to modify them.

 This *does not* stop the kernel firmware-attributes API from working.
 So a determined user with appropriate permissions would be able to modify settings from the kernel API directly, but they would be changed again on fwupd daemon startup.